Linxford/saki-royals-soccer-club/README.md

 ## Project Overview

-This project is a web application for "Saki Royals FC", a soccer club.
+This project is a web application for "Saki Royals SC", a soccer club.
 It is developed using React, a widely-used JavaScript library for crafting user interfaces.
 The application encompasses multiple pages, such as a home page, about page, contact page, among others.

 ### About Page